hungrymedia/wp-multipost/trunk/readme.txt

 2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
 This allows you to choose to which additional blogs your master post is published.

 == Changelog ==
+= 2.0 =
+* Added support for sticky posts (tmuka)
+* Added support for page templates.
+Note that the feature assumes the selected template file exists on all sites. (tmuka)

 = 1.9 =
 * Updated for WordPress 3.0 (mirmillo)